-Also, a school can’t exclude a child for poor academic performance, or because they have a disability or additional needs that the school feels unable to meet.
+A school can’t exclude a child for poor academic performance, or because they have a disability or additional needs that the school feels unable to meet.

 However, this loophole has been closed.
-This means children can’t be excluded for behaviour that’s linked to being autistic, if the right support wasn’t in place.
+This means children can’t be permanently excluded for behaviour that’s linked to being autistic, if the right support wasn’t in place.

-When considering whether to exclude an autistic pupil, headteachers will need to ensure reasonable adjustments (positive steps, changes in policy, practice and strategies) were made to help the pupil fully participate in their education and other aspects of school life.
+When considering whether to permanently exclude an autistic pupil, headteachers will need to ensure reasonable adjustments (positive steps, changes in policy, practice and strategies) were made to help the pupil fully participate in their education and other aspects of school life.

-An exclusion can only be made by:
+A decision to permanently exclude a pupil can only be made by:

 - the teacher in charge of a pupil referral unit (PRU)